 Academic Letter of Recommendation

-Starting with Spring 2014 applications, one academic letter of recommendation will be required.
+One academic letter of recommendation will be required.
 Your full legal name should be included at the top of recommendation letters.
 Download the Recommendation Request Form >

 Applicants may submit additional letters of recommendation if you wish, however, doing so is optional.
 Applicants may also choose to submit a resume or list of cocurricular activies, work experience, leadership positions and awards.

 College of Music applicants must also complete a College of Music application after their admission application has been submitted, provide a letter of reference, and schedule an audition.